-CARPENTRY AND CONSTRUCTION FOR BLDGCTQ 014 RENEWABLE ENERGY INSTALLERS (4)
+BLDGCTQ 014 CARPENTRY AND CONSTRUCTION FOR RENEWABLE ENERGY INSTALLERS (4)

-This course covers the roof structure principles necessary for installation and construction will be emphasized.
+This course covers the roof structure principles necessary for installation of solar panels.
+Construction techniques and principles of roof framing and construction will be emphasized.
 Roof covering and flashing will also be a focus of the course.
 The installation and mounting of different panel mounting systems will also be demonstrated and covered in class.